-Nonprofits typically track financial performance through financial statements: the Statement of Financial Position and the Statement of Functional Activities.
-But these only show historical results and are not actionable.
+Nonprofits typically track financial performance through financial statements, the two most popular being the Statement of Financial Position and the Statement of Functional Activities.
+These only show historical results and are not actionable.
 They don't provide insights into how those results were achieved, what corrective action might need to be taken to improve them, or, if the numbers are good, what efforts need to be expanded to keep achieving great results.